DoosanJung/STZR/interview_question.md

 ## Part 2: Understand the data

-The streamlyzer lets on-line video service providers measures viewers' experiences in real-time with their assets across various devices and environments.
-The Streamlyzer allows them to have new insight and tune their performance of their streaming service.
-The message front is the distributed message processing components of Streamlyzer.
+Our company lets on-line video service providers measures viewers' experiences in real-time with their assets across various devices and environments.
+Our company allows them to have new insight and tune their performance of their streaming service.
+The message front is the distributed message processing components of our company.

 Here's a brief description of the variables including: